 The post holder exercises autonomous professional responsibility for the assessment, treatment and discharge of clients.
 The use of initiative is required in prioritising cases and other aspects of the workload of the post holder and those for whom the post holder has supervisory responsibilities.
-The post holder will receive regular supervision from a more experienced clinical psychologist.
+The post holder will receive regular supervision from a more experienced Clinical Psychologist.

-The post holder will work within departmental and Trust guidelines, policies and procedures and the professional codes of practice of the British Psychological Society.
+The post holder will work within service and Trust guidelines, policies and procedures and the professional codes of practice of the HCPC and the BPS.

-The post holder will engage in all mandatory training and other required training identified through appraisal.
+The post holder will engage in all mandatory training and other aspects of training identified through appraisal.